Breeding and Reproduction

 - Hybrid vigour – especially the fertility component

-To display leadership in biosecurity, LUDF needs to develop, implement and practice a biosecurity policy to protect the herd from disease.
-Bulls will only be used on yearlings and LIC SOP practices will be incorporated in this policy.
+To display leadership in biosecurity, LUDF have developed and implemented a biosecurity policy to protect the herd from disease.
+Therefore, all stock are artificially inseminated including the heifers.
+Bulls are only used on yearlings after artificial breeding program had finished.

-LUDF choses at this time to focus on a tight calving spread derived through the use of SGL semen at the tail end of mating.
-Welfare focus is therefore placed cow attrition and ultimate not in calf rates affected by late calving animals
+LUDF focuses on a tight calving spread derived through the use of short gestation semen at the tail end of mating.
+This results in less wastage from animals not getting in calf in time.

-Future state, LUDF is increasing the use of Sexed Liquid Semen and semen from available beef bulls, to minimise the number of ‘Bobbies’ and to enhance the value of all progeny animals.
+Sexed Liquid Semen and semen from available beef bulls, is also used to minimise the number of ‘Bobbies’ and to enhance the value of all progeny animals.